 Working with Patients

-Volunteers provide comfort, compassion, and support to families during the final twenty-four to forty-eight hours of a patient’s life.
+Volunteers provide comfort, compassion and support to families during the final 24 to 48 hours of a patient’s life.
 This is often the time when families need reassurance from a volunteer.
 Sitting with a patient and holding a hand can help.
 Our Vigil Volunteers receive additional training to prepare them for this role.

 Hospice House Volunteers